 Public Image Ltd. was a rock group fronted by John Lydon (formerly Johnny Rotten of the Sex Pistols).
 It debuted in 1978 and released a string of albums during the 1980s before disbanding in 1993.

 Tee off on this, Oscar Goldman.

 Oscar Goldman was Steve Austin’s boss on the TV series The Six Million Dollar Man (see above note).

-The part was played by Richard Anderson.
+[John Forsythe loosens his bow tie.]
 It’s the twentieth hour of the telethon, ladies and gentlemen, and we’re halfway to our goal.

 Now to put on some Pampers and watch Flower Drum Song.

 Pampers are a brand of disposable diaper.
 Pampers inventor Victor Mills used his grandchildren as his test subjects in the ‘50s.
 Flower Drum Song is a musical by Joseph Fields and Oscar Hammerstein about a Chinese woman new to San Francisco who falls in love with a man her family disapproves of.
 It was made into a movie in 1961.

 Elvis Presley (1935-1977), the King of Rock and Roll, was one of the most popular musicians from the 1950s until his death in the late 1970s.
 After he and Ann-Margret made Viva Las Vegas together, the two were linked romantically for a time.